Sash Styles | Types Of Sash Window

 Marginal Glazing Bars

 Margin light windows have a larger central pane flanked by narrow glass panes that enhance the variety and elegance of fenestration.
-The marginal panes often incorporated coloured glass as a feature.
+The marginal panes were generally set at 4 inches and often incorporated coloured enamelled glass as a feature.
 First introduces circa 1828 marginal patterns remained popular, in various forms, until the end of the 19th century.

 Tripartite windows comprise a large central light flanked by two smaller lights, a form that can be traced back to Roman architecture.
 As this style became especially popular in Venice during the mid sixteenth century they are now commonly known as Venetian windows.
 Wooden Venetian windows may feature stone, brick or timber-framed construction.

 Eighteenth Century Palladian windows are stepped tripartite windows with a taller arched central light.
 Also known as Gable windows, Serliana or Serlian Motif.

 Medieval triptych windows have three pointed lights joined up in series.
 The lights may be of equal size or the centre light may be taller, similar to the Palladian window.

 Venetian Wooden Sash Window – with narrow mullions.

 The sash cords in this style of Venetian window pass above the sidelights to reach the weight boxes on either side of the frame.
 The side sashes are fixed in place and must be removed in order to replace the sash cords.